grafana/grafana/docs/sources/http_api/library_element.md

 `GET /api/library-elements`

 Returns a list of all library elements the authenticated user has permission to view.
-Use `perPage` query parameter to control the maximum number of library elements returned; the default limit is 100.
+Use the `perPage` query parameter to control the maximum number of library elements returned; the default limit is 100.
 You can also use the `page` query parameter to fetch library elements from any page other than the first one.

 Query parameters:

-- **searchString** – Part of the name or description searched for
+- **searchString** – Part of the name or description searched for.
 - **kind** – Kind of element to search for.
 Use `1` for library panels or `2` for library variables.
 - **sortDirection** – Sort order of elements.
 Use `alpha-asc` for ascending and `alpha-desc` for descending sort order.
 - **typeFilter** – A comma separated list of types to filter the elements by.
 - **excludeUid** – Element UID to exclude from search results.
 - **folderFilter** – A comma separated list of folder ID(s) to filter the elements by.
-- **perPage** – Limit the number of results per page; default is 100.
+- **perPage** – The number of results per page; default is 100.
 - **page** – Use this parameter to access hits beyond `perPage`.
 Numbering starts at 1. `perPage` param acts as page size.

 **Example Request**: